Pseudoscience

 I am not sure how they concluded that it is a promising treatment from that.

 If meta studies are finding it this difficult to find quality studies, and the ones that pass the criteria only have an indication that there may be some good aspects to the therapy, then it is fair to say that this does not consistently work.
 That is, the research is very poor, and the results of the few studies that weren’t horrible were weak.
-If Schema Therapy worked and was effective, then it would be easy to show in good quality research.
+If Schema Therapy worked and was effective as claimed by those selling their services, then it should be easy to show in good quality research.
+Yet, somehow, after 25 years of this very expensive therapy intervention, we have next to no good quality studies showing that it works.

 Where is the Harm?